MEGA65/open-roms/doc/Development.md

 // #LAYOUT# *   *        #IGNORE
 ```

-This is for the routine, that on Mega65 goes to `KERNAL_1` segment, but can still be transparently called using fixed location in `KERNAL_0` segement.
+This is for the routine, that on Mega65 goes to `KERNAL_1` segment, but can still be transparently called using fixed location in `KERNAL_0` segment.
 The code might, for example, look this way:

 ```
 ROUTINE_NAME:

 #if (ROM_LAYOUT_M65 && SEGMENT_KERNAL_0)

     jsr     map_KERNAL_1
-    jsr KERNAL_1__ROUTINE_NAME    // execute routine from KERNAL_1 segment
+    jsr_ind VK1__ROUTINE_NAME    // execute routine from KERNAL_1 segment
     jmp     map_NORMAL

 #else